Red Spots on Skin: Should You Be Worried?

-We’re sure that, more than once, you’ve been surprised to find a red mark on your skin.
+We’re sure that, more than once, you’ve been surprised to find a few red spots on your skin.
 Also called “ruby spots”, they often appear and disappear, seemingly at random.

 It is common for us to notice them and then be concerned when they appear and disappear from one day to the next.